37 Thoughts on (Not) Wasting Your 20s

 1. You will never have the raw, animalistic energy you have in your 20s.
 If that is all you take-away from this article, perfect.
 Talk to any honest man my age or older.
 I feel great, yes, but 27 is like…You won’t know until you know.

 2. Read everything you can.
 You will remember the books you read in college better than the books you read last week.
 This is due to a lot of complicated stuff like fluid intelligence, working memory, and neuroplasticity.
 You’re young.
 Go read the books yourselves!

 3. It’s easier to maintain the muscular physique you built in your 20s than is it to obtain one in your 30s.
 That said, chill on the one-rep maxes and ego lifting.
 You will carry your body with you for the next few decades, which means you’ll have muscle and ligament injuries.

 “You only get one mind and one body.
 And it’s got to last a lifetime.
 Now, it’s very easy to let them ride for many years.
 But if you don’t take care of that mind and that body, they’ll be a wreck forty years later, just life the car would be.” — Warren Buffet.

 5. Believe the hype.
 Yes, you can make a lot of money online.

 6. Marriage is a game changer.
-Do not get legally married.
-If you must get married, do not get married out of lust.
-The fun little toy you party with is not wife material, and certainly not mom material.
-Her alcoholism (most Western women are alcoholics) will destroy your marriage and hence your life.
+Do not get married out of lust.
+Partying is not marrying.
+Alcoholism will destroy your marriage and hence your life.

 7. Children are a gift from god and also a game changer.
 Do not have children unless the woman you’re going to have them with isn’t a toy or fun party girl but instead is the mother of your children for the next several decades of your life.